 We venture out to sample the renowned Argentine steaks, but our food arrives overcooked.
 Duncan, the guide complains and they eventually bring another round, so we end up devouring two meals.
 I haven’t felt hungry since.

-The expedition is becoming a little sedate.
+The expedition is becoming a little sedate and we don't seem to have much planned while we are in Calafate.
 Duncan has foolishly told me that, in his opinion, Mount Fitzroy is the most impressive sight in South America, but it isn’t on our itinerary.
-So I decide to see it anyway, sign off the tour for two days and take a four hour bus ride to El Chalten, the capital of Patagonian trekking.
-I end up in the middle of nowhere at midnight with a map I can't read and I have virtually no Spanish.
+So I decide to see it anyway, sign off the tour for two days and take a four hour bus ride to the village of El Chalten, the capital of Patagonian trekking.
+I end up in the middle of nowhere, at midnight, with a map I can't read, and I have virtually no Spanish.
 I'm rescued by a lanky drunk musician, toting a guitar home after his gig.

 Fitzroy, a wall of stone, is carved out of the sky, like the Last Lonely Mountain in The Hobbit.
 It is a beautiful, beautiful day.
 Parrots peek out of holes, gunacos leap and hares lollop.
 When I finally get back, I scan the park noticeboard.
 'A steepy (sic) trail', it warns.
 'To prevent bad encounters with pumas do not walk alone.'